godotengine/godot-website/collections/_article/godotsharp-packages-net8.md

 Starting with Godot 4.4, your project will need to target .NET 8 or newer, otherwise it will be incompatible with the new `GodotSharp` packages.
 You will still be able to use other libraries that target older .NET versions.

 Existing projects will be automatically upgraded to target `net8.0` when they are opened with Godot 4.4.
 If your project already targets .NET 8 or newer, nothing will change.
-Thanks to [Andreia Gaita](https://github.com/shana) for implementing this in [GH-82927](https://github.com/godotengine/godot/pull/82927).
+This was implemented in [GH-100195](https://github.com/godotengine/godot/pull/100195).

 ## What took so long?